LKN

 • promote and establish cost-effective service models

-The LKN works with expert doctors, nurses and other healthcare professionals, as well as GPs, commissioners and public health experts.
+The LKN works with kidney expert doctors, nurses and other healthcare professionals, as well as GPs, commissioners and public health experts.
 We work collaboratively to identify what good looks like and to help services make changes to meet that vision.

 The starting point for ‘what good looks like‘ are the Renal Service transformation Programme (RSPT) and renal GIRFT (Getting It Right First Time).
 We have looked careful at the recommendations.
 The priorities in these reports form the basis of our workplan in the lKN.